piercefreeman/genai_foundations/docs/series/sparse_layer.md

 ### 2.1.
 Measuring Limitations

 Most papers only publish cursory analysis on the routing behavior of their MoE head.
-With access to the full inference weights, however, it's possible to measure how they route differently on benchmarks.
+With access to the full inference weights, however, it's possible to measure how they route given different inputs to see if there are common trends.

-#### Methodology (what we measure)
+#### Methodology

 To make “expert specialization” concrete, we log **which experts get selected** by the router during inference and then aggregate those selections by **task category** and **layer**.
 Let's take Mixtral as one representative model here.